detronetdip/tello-server/auth_server/api.md

 - 500
   > The server has encountered a situation it does not know how to handle.

-### Responce Status Codes
+### Response Status Codes

- * 1000
+- 2000
+  > Registration successfull
+- 3000
+  > Received Invalid token.
+- 3001
+  > Did not receive Expected arguments.
+- 3002
+  > Format of arguments are invalid.
+- 3003
+  > Received invalid credentials from client.
+- 4000
   > A access token is required but got none.
 In this situation client need to authenticate with the server to obtain new token.
- * 1001
+- 4001
   > A access token is required but got none and also could not get the refresh token.
 In this situation client need to authenticate with the server to obtain new set of token.
- * 1002
+- 4002
   > Current authentication token is malformed of has expired.
- * 1003
-   > Could no get enough data to proccess the request or client has sent less amount of data.
- * 1004
-   > Data sent by the client is malformed.
- * 1005
+- 4003
+  > Token version is not matching and that's why refresh token can not be generated.
+- 4004
+  > Token generated successfully.
+- 5000
+  > Internal Server error.
+- 6000
-   > Requested resourse is already present in the server.
+  > Requested resource is already in use or present in the server.